-A ten-year gap before incumbent players recognize the strategic importance of an inflection point is not unusual.
+The above model demonstrates how the media landscape has shifted.
+A ten-year gap before incumbent players—independent media, in this case—recognize the strategic importance of an inflection point is not unusual.
 Other industries have taken similar time to adapt.
 Grove calls this gap “strategic dissonance,” where changing dynamics cause tension with many conflicting opinions about how best to react.
 Yet, this very tension can help create a new strategic intent.
 In this time of strategic dissonance, independent media have an opportunity to establish a new operational approach to the new paradigm rather than be ruled by a tyranny of how they believe things still “should be.”

 Two causes of dissonance